 The federal Clean Air Act, as amended, and comparable state laws restrict the emission of air pollutants from many sources, including compressor stations, through the issuance of permits and the imposition of other requirements.
 In addition, the EPA has developed, and continues to develop, stringent regulations governing emissions of toxic air pollutants at specified sources.
 On April 17, 2012, the EPA issued a final rule that subjects oil and natural gas production, processing, transmission, and storage operations to regulation under the New Source Performance Standards, or NSPS, and National Emission Standards for Hazardous Air Pollutants, or NESHAP, programs.
 The EPA's final rule includes NSPS standards for completions of hydraulically fractured wells and establishes specific new requirements for emissions from compressors, controllers, dehydrators, storage vessels, natural gas processing plants and certain other equipment.
 The final rule becomes effective October 15, 2012; however, a number of the requirements will not take immediate effect.
 The final rule establishes a phase-in period to allow for the manufacture and distribution of required emissions reduction technology.
 During the first phase, ending December 31, 2014, owners and operators must either flare their emissions or use emissions reduction technology called "green completions" technologies already deployed at wells.
 On or after January 1, 2015, all newly fractured wells will be required to use green completions.
-Controls for certain storage vessels and pneumatic controllers may phase-in over one year beginning on the date the final rule is published in the Federal Register, while certain compressors, dehydrators and other equipment must comply with the final rule immediately or up to three years and 60 days after publication of the final rule, depending on the construction date and/or nature of the unit.
-We continue to evaluate the EPA's final rule, as it may require changes to our operations, including the installation of new emissions control equipment.
+Controls for certain storage vessels and pneumatic controllers may phase-in over one year beginning on the date the final rule is published in the Federal Register, while certain compressors, dehydrators and other advire of the unit.
+We continue to evaluate the EPA's final rule, as it may require to days after publication of the final rule, depending on the construction date and/or nature of the unit.
+We continue to evaluate the EPA's final rule, as it may require to greations, including the installation of new emissions control equipment.
 These standards, as well as any future laws and their implementing regulations, may require us to obtain pre-approval for the expansion or modification of existing facilities or the construction of new facilities expected to produce air emissions, impose stringent air permit requirements, or utilize specific equipment or technologies to control emissions.
-Our failure to comply with these requirements could subject us to monetary penalties, inj
+Our failure to comply with these requirements could subject us to monetary penalties, injunctions